Note: When we sin against people we are also sinning against God.

 1 John 1:9 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.

-Note: Forgiveness of our sins by God involves forgiving others.
+Note: Forgiveness of others indicates that our sins have been forgiven by God.

 Matthew 6:12 "And forgive us our debts, as we forgive our debtors."